 Type: Det.

-Tiny Tim is one of the best small tomatoes to grow in containers.
+Tiny Tim is one of the best small tomatoes for container gardening.
 The plant remains small and compact, producing fruits between ¾ and 1 inch in diameter when mature.

 Besides, the plant reaches a maximum height of 12 inches and doesn’t require staking.
 So, if all you have is a windowsill, you can grow Tiny Tim.